aaronland/go-cooperhewitt-shoebox/README.md

 ## Example

 There is an sample shoebox in the [example](example) directory of this repository.
-To view it, open the `example/index.html` file in a web browser.
+To view it, open the `example/index.html` file in a web browser. _Don't do this from GitHub though because they will serve a GitHub-ified version of the source raw than the raw HTML._

 ## The details